blakethom8/cool-mint/docs/03-architecture/03-pipeline-design.md

 ### Hybrid Approach

-You can also use a hybrid approach where you have multiple pipelines that share common components:
+You can also use a hybrid approach where you have multiple workflows that share common components:

 ```python
 # Shared nodes module